jgongala/InternetTechnologies/index.md

 </div>
 ```

-In this example, `{{ message }}` will be replaced with the value of the `message` property from your Vue instance.
+In this example,  `message` will be replaced with the value of the `message` property from your Vue instance.
 If `message` is "Hello, Vue!", the rendered HTML will be "Hello, Vue!".

 Interpolation is a simple and effective way to display dynamic data in your Vue.js application.

-2. v-bind Directive:
+*v-bind Directive*

 https://github.com/jgongala/InternetTechnologies/assets/65823190/1e1f4e94-fe8a-4d88-830f-384fbe887ea4